mikejoh/f5-virtualserver-external-dns-source/README.md

-# Testing and developing the `f5-virtualserver` source in `external-dns`
+# The `f5-virtualserver` source sandbox

 This repository can be used as inspiration for adding a new `external-dns` source, basically a source to use when creating DNS records in a specific provider e.g. AWS (Route 53) or Designate (OpenStack).

-In this proof-of-concept i've created a new source to create DNS records based on F5 Networks `VirtualServer` CRDs.
+In this sandbox i've created a new source to create DNS records based on F5 Networks `VirtualServer` CRDs.
 There's two fields in the `VirtualServer` CRD that is of interest, the `host` and the `virtualServerAddress` fields.

-To test this out i build `external-dns` locally and create a `kind` cluster, when i start `external-dns` locally it'll connect to the `kind` cluster and start to watch for `VirtualServer` CRDs.
+To test this out i've build `external-dns` locally and create a `kind` cluster, when i start `external-dns` locally it'll connect to the `kind` cluster and start to watch for `VirtualServer` CRDs.

 One awesome feature in `external-dns` is that you can use the `inmemory` provider to store DNS records in memory, you don't need something live to connect to.
 Useful to do some manual testing of `external-dns`.

 _Please note that the `f5-virtualserver` source will enumerate all `VirtualServers` in the cluster, some virtual servers will have a static IP address assigned others through an IPAM controller that writes the IP address in the status field of the `VirtualServer`.
-The `ipam-controller` directory in this repository includes code to do exactly that, write to the status field.
+The `vs-status-updater` directory in this repository includes code to do exactly that, write to the status field.
 This code can be used to test both scenarios._

-## Step-by-step
+## First time

-1. Clone your `external-dns` fork.
+1. Clone your `external-dns` fork, or the upstream repository directly.

-2. Checkout your feature branch.
+2. _Optional:_ Checkout a (feature) branch.

 3. Create the `kind` cluster: